changeworld/azure-docs.it-it/articles/azure-sql/database/service-tiers-vcore.md

 #### <a name="azure-offer-types-supported-by-m-series"></a>Tipi di offerta di Azure supportati dalla serie M

-Per accedere alla serie M, la sottoscrizione deve essere un tipo di offerta a pagamento, ad esempio con pagamento in base al consumo o Enterprise Agreement (EA).
+Per accedere alla serie M, la sottoscrizione deve essere un tipo di offerta a pagamento, ad esempio con pagamento in base al consumo o Contratto Enterprise (EA).
 Per un elenco completo dei tipi di offerta di Azure supportati dalla serie M, vedere [offerte correnti senza limiti di spesa](https://azure.microsoft.com/support/legal/offer-details).

 <!--
 To enable M-series hardware for a subscription and region, a support request must be opened.
 The subscription must be a paid offer type including Pay-As-You-Go or Enterprise Agreement (EA).
 If the support request is approved, then the selection and provisioning experience of M-series follows the same pattern as for other hardware generations.
 For regions where M-series is available, see [M-series availability](#m-series).